 10. Zinda Bhaag (2013)

 Zinda Bhaag is a low-budget, underrated gem that couldn’t get the limelight it deserved.
 However, it has garnered well-deserved respect from the critics as it bagged four awards at the International South Asian Film Festival in Canada and a ‘Special Jury Award’ at the Jaipur International Film Festival.

-Zinda Bhaag with a marvelous screenplay manages to authenticity captures the hardships faced by such individuals who have to bear all the financial burdens and responsibilities thrown upon them.
-The film also shows how they are often left alone as no one, not even their families, is able to understand their position.
+Zinda Bhaag, with a marvellous screenplay, manages to authentically capture the hardships faced by individuals who have to bear all the financial burdens and responsibilities thrown upon them.
+The film shows how they are often left alone as no one, not even their families, are able to understand their position.
 Zinda Bhaag is a great artistic tribute to the authentic culture and the people of Lahore.